+ite to the date of the

-As of Mar ch 31, 2019 the publication he report
+As of June 30, 2019 report

 Holding of Holding

 voting of voting

 Holding rights Holding rights

-of voting at full of voting at full
+of voting At full of voting At full

-rights $dilution^{1)}$ rights dilution 1)
+rights dilution 1) rights dilution 1)

-Shareholder %
+Shareholder ( %

-IDB Development Corporation Ltd. 25.32 25.18 20.33 20.22
+IDB Development Corporation Ltd. 20.33 20.25 20.33 20.26

 It is noted that IDB Development holds shares of the Company, directly and indirectly, through a trustee who was appointed to hold the Company's control shares.
 The investment in the Company includes, in addition to the aforementioned holding, also an investment through swap transactions at a rate of approximately 24%.
-For additional details regarding IDB Development's holdings in the Company, and regarding IDB Development's obligation to sell its shares, see Note 1 to the interim financial statements.
+For additional details regarding IDB Development's holdings in the Company, and regarding IDB Development's obligation to sell its shares, see Note 1 to the financial statements.

-The fully diluted holding rate was presented based on the theoretical assumption that all options granted by the Company would be exercised.
-For additional details, see Note 41 to the annual financial statements.
+The holding rate, at full dilution, was prepared based on the theoretical assumption that all options would be exercised.
+For additional details, see Note 39 to the annual financial statements.

-2. Material Developments and Changes in the Macroeconomic Environment During the Reporting Year
+2. Material developments and changes in the macroeconomic environment during the reporting year

 The total impact of the market developments specified below on the Group's results during the reporting period was reflected in increases in the capital markets and in a decrease of the interest rates which are used to calculate insurance liabilities.
-For additional details, see Note 8(a) to the interim financial statements.
+For additional details, see Note 8(a) to the financial statements.